Herman Cherry: Career in art

 Based for a time in Manhattan and having recently divorced from Winters, he developed friendships with Willem de Kooning, Franz Klein, Philip Guston, and other artists.
 He gathered with them at the Cedar Tavern and was inducted into the club that that group had formed to discuss cultural topics.
 Many members of the group were, as a critic later reported, "straining to arrive at a new, emotive abstraction".
 The labels "abstract expressionist" and "New York School" would later be applied to these artists.
 Cherry did not participate in the first of the artist-sponsored shows held by the group in a vacant store on East 9th Street in Manhattan in 1951, but he helped organize and participated in all five of the Stable Gallery shows that they put on between 1953 and 1957.
 The catalog for the 1953 show included a statement by Clement Greenberg saying the artworks were transitional, "not yet pinned down and fixed by the verdicts of critics, or museums, or 'safe' collectors."
 Reviewing the following year's show, a critic for Art Digest said a painting of Cherry's was "very well painted and full of romantic mystery."
-In 1955, Cherry was given a solo exhibition at the Stable Gallery which a reviewer described as containing "night world paintings" that revealed his "his efforts to fuse color and form into a single unit."
+In 1955, Cherry was given a solo exhibition at the Stable Gallery which a reviewer described as containing "night world paintings" that revealed "his efforts to fuse color and form into a single unit."

 During the second half of the 1950s, Cherry took color photographs in New York galleries for a color transparency production company called Contemporary Slides.
 In 1990, an art critic wrote: "If you needed a slide of a work by a member of the New York School (a term not then in use), you didn't proceed to the Metropolitan Museum, which, despite the size of its wide collection, had no de Kooning, Pollock, or Rothko in stock, rather, you called Contemporary Slides".

 Cherry was given solo exhibitions at the Tanager Gallery in 1958 and the Poindexter Gallery the following year.
 Both garnered favorable reviews in Art News, the latter claiming that he was at that time "an art world live wire".
 A second Poindexter solo in 1961 received another favorable Art News review.

 By this time, Cherry was spending a good part of his work life teaching art as a visiting professor in US colleges and universities, and many of the solo and group exhibitions in which he participated were consequently held outside New York.
 While he was serving as an artist-in-residence at the University of Kentucky, Cherry was given a solo exhibition of recent paintings in the school's art gallery.
 Writing in a local paper, a reviewer said the pictures contained "bold and joyous forms".
 The same reviewer noted that Cherry's work was "widely represented in important private and public collections."